xarvh/exalted-cypher-system/mundane-abilities.md

 Medicine

-Occult (Necessary for Sorcery)
+Occult (used for Sorcery)

-Presence (can be used for Social Attack rolls)
+Performance (used for Social Attack rolls)

-Performance (can be used for Social Attack rolls)
+Presence (used for Social Attack rolls)

 Resistance

+Sail

+Socialize (used for Social Defense rolls)

+Stealth

 Survival

-Socialize (can be used for Social Attack and Defense rolls)

-Stealth